 Most of the communication between human and vehicle flows from the human to the vehicle — but now and again, the opposite is necessary as well.

-Vehicles will mostly inform passengers of pertinent information without requiring a particular response, for instance if there is a short delay ahead due to rail cars passing.
+Vehicles will inform passengers of pertinent information without requiring a particular response.
+For example, there might be a short delay ahead due to rail cars passing.

-The goal can be to simply keep passengers informed, but at other times the car could think more actively about other human needs; knowing that a passenger is on the way to a grocery store, it could suggest heading to a closer one just a block from the vehicle’s current location.
+At other times, the car could think more actively about other human needs.
+For example, if it knows you’re on the way to a grocery store, it could suggest heading to a closer one just a block from the vehicle’s current location.

-By asking such questions a few times, vehicles could build up a behavioral profile for their owners, and make such decisions more aggressively in the future.
+By asking these kinds of questions a few times, vehicles could build up a behavioral profile for their owners and make decisions more independently in the future.